Exuberant Met exhibit explores the art of rock 'n' roll

 "So to see guitars from people I listen to . it's absolutely phenomenal.
 It's humbling."

-Over 130 instruments are featured in the show, including ones played and beloved by the Beatles, Elvis Presley, Lady Gaga, Joan Jett, Metallica, Steve Miller, The Rolling Stones, Page and other rock 'n' roll greats.
+Over 130 instruments are featured in the show, including ones played and beloved by the Beatles, Elvis Presley, Bruce Springsteen, The Rolling Stones, The Grateful Dead, Lady Gaga, Joan Jett, Metallica, Steve Miller, Page and other rock 'n' roll greats.
 The collection spans 1939 to 2017.
 All the instruments are on loan, most by the musicians themselves, although Miller has promised to donate to the Met his 1961 Les Paul TV Special guitar, painted by surfboard artist Bob Cantrell.

 The show features its own rock 'n' roll soundtrack and is organized in thematic sections.